apalmisano82/AIDA/README.md

 ## Case studies using AIDA

 * Palmisano, A., Bevan, A. and Shennan, S., 2017.
-[Comparing archaeological proxies for long-term population patterns: An example from central Italy.](https://www.sciencedirect.com/science/article/pii/S0305440317301474) Journal of Archaeological Science, 87, pp.59-72.
+[Comparing archaeological proxies for long-term population patterns: An example from central Italy.](https://www.sciencedirect.com/science/article/pii/S0305440317301474) Journal of Archaeological Science, 87, pp. 59-72.

 * Palmisano, A., Bevan, A., & Shennan, S., 2018.
 [Regional Demographic Trends and Settlement Patterns in Central Italy: Archaeological Sites and Radiocarbon Dates.](http://doi.org/10.5334/joad.43) Journal of Open Archaeology Data, 6(1), p.2.